 U.S. Stocks May See Further Upside In Early Trading

-(RTTNews) - After ending the previous session mostly higher, stocks are likely to see further upside in early trading on Friday.
-The major index futures are currently pointing to a higher open for the markets, with the S&P 500 futures up by 0.8 percent.
+(RTTNews) - Following the strong upward move seen last week, stocks are likely to see further upside in early trading on Monday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 39 points.

-Strength in overseas markets may carry over onto Wall Street early in the session, as stocks look to snap a three-week losing streak.

-Reflecting the rally on Tuesday and the late-day advance on Thursday, the major averages are starting the day posting strong gains for the week.

-Potentially adding to the positive sentiment, shares of FedEx (FDX) are seeing pre-market strength after the delivery giant narrowly missed fiscal fourth quarter earnings estimates but provided upbeat guidance for the current year.
+The upward momentum on Wall Street comes as traders continue to look to pick up stocks at relatively reduced levels following recent weakness.

+Some traders feel the sell-off in response to monetary policy tightening around the world was overdone, offering good opportunities to hunt for bargains.

+The report showed durable goods orders climbed by 0.7 percent in May after rising by 0.4 percent in April.
+Economists had expected orders to inch up by 0.1 percent.

+Excluding an advance in orders for transportation equipment, durable goods orders still rose by 0.7 percent in May after edging up by 0.2 percent in April.
+Ex-transportation orders were expected to rise by 0.3 percent.

-Not long after the start of trading, the Commerce Department is scheduled to release its report on new home sales in the month of May.
-New home sales are expected to dip by 0.5 percent to an annual rate of 588,000 in May after plunging by 16.6 percent to a rate of 591,000 in April.
+Shortly after the start of trading, the National Association of Realtors is scheduled to release its report on pending home sales in the month of May.
+Pending home sales are expected to plunge by 4.0 percent in May after plummeting by 3.9 percent in April.

-The University of Michigan is also due to release its revised reading on consumer sentiment in the month of June.
-The consumer sentiment index is expected to be unrevised at a record low 50.2.

-Stocks extended the volatility seen during Thursday's session, fluctuating over the course of the trading day on Friday.
-Benefiting from the some late-day strength, the major averages all ended the session firmly in positive territory.
+Stocks moved sharply higher during trading on Friday, extending the strong upward move seen going into the close of trading on Thursday.
+The major averages all showed substantial upward moves over the course of the session.

+With the extended rally, the major averages snapped a three-week losing streak.
+For the holiday-shortened week, the Nasdaq soared by 7.5 percent, while the S&P 500 and the Dow spiked by 6.4 percent and 5.4 percent, respectively.

-In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Friday.
-Japan's Nikkei 225 Index shot up by 1.2 percent, while China's Shanghai Composite Index advanced by 0.9 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved notably higher during trading on Monday.
+Japan's Nikkei 225 Index jumped by 1.4 percent, while Hong Kong's Hang Seng Index surged by 2.4 percent.

-The major European markets have also moved to the upside on the day.
-While the French CAC 40 Index has spiked by 2 percent, the U.K.'s FTSE 100 Index is up by 1.6 percent and the German DAX Index is up by 1 percent.
+Meanwhile, the major European markets are turning in a mixed performance on the day.
+While the French CAC 40 Index has fallen by 0.3 percent, the German DAX Index and the U.K.'s FTSE 100 Index are both up by 0.6 percent.

-On the currency front, the U.S. dollar is trading at 135.10 yen versus the 134.95 yen it fetched at the close of New York trading on Thursday.
-Against the euro, the dollar is valued at $1.0529 compared to yesterday's $1.0523.
+On the currency front, the U.S. dollar is trading at 135.46 yen versus the 135.23 yen it fetched at the close of New York trading on Friday.
+Against the euro, the dollar is trading at $1.0556 compared to last Friday's $1.0553.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!